pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 Community
 **************

-There is a community over at <https://pymedphys.discourse.group/> to help you find your feet using PyMedPhys.
+There is a community over at `Discourse <https://pymedphys.discourse.group/>`_ to help you find your feet using PyMedPhys.
 Please reach out over there and we'd love to help!

 Documentation